MCDReforged/MCDReforged/docs/source/configuration.rst

    * - Handler
      - Compatible server types
    * - vanilla_handler
-     - For Vanilla / Carpet / Fabric server
+     - For Vanilla / Carpet / Fabric server.
+Use this if your server is vanilla enough
    * - beta18_handler
      - For Vanilla server in legacy versions, e.g. < 1.7, or even beta1.8.
 Tested in 1.6.4 and beta1.8.1.
    * - bukkit_handler